 For spice, I add just a small amount of cinnamon.
 To enhance the flavor I add 1/4 tsp of vanilla and a pinch of salt.

-Add all the ingredients to the saucepan.
+Step 1.
+Add all the ingredients to a medium saucepan.
 Heat to a boil on high heat.
-Stir until sweetener is dissolved.
+Stir until the sweetener is dissolved.

-When cranberries start to pop, lower heat to low and simmer for 10-15 minutes.
+Step 2.
+When cranberries start to pop, lower the heat to low and simmer for 10-15 minutes.

 Frequently Asked Questions